emosl/ChicasUnicornio/GDD.md

 The main objective of the game is for Toby to eventually reach his family.
 To do this he must travel through 5 different worlds (levels).
 At the beginning of each level Toby will have the opportunity to choose from 3 different shields which will give him different abilities.
 At the end of each level Toby will have to fight his enemy.
 To do this he will have to use the gadgets collected throughout the level.
 Toby will also be able to use the gadgets in the level to facilitate the game.
 There are 4 types of gadgets that give different abilities to the player.The player will have 3 lives throughout each level.
 If the player loses them all it’s game over.
 The player will face different possible paths to reach the final battle.
 Here, the player must use his strategy to determine which of his abilities (strength, speed, agility and shield) he will use during the game or which he will save for the final battle.
 The player must analyze each path and weight the pros and cons that each specific path holds.
 Some may have more gadgets but a more difficult killer sprite (obstcale) on the way or some may have less gadgets but an easier killer sprite to overcome.
 The player will navigate the world moving either right, left or up.
 The viewpoint will follow the player using a determined area which will limit the view of the world to the player.

 ### **Controls**
 - The player will interact with the game using standard platformer controls, such as moving left and right, jumping, tapping, and attacking.
 In-game events can be triggered by the player through various actions such as attacking enemies, collecting items, and reaching specific points in the level.
 Additionally, the player will have to use his strategies to find the most valuable path.
 The controls used throughout the game will be the right arrow, the left arrow, the up arrow and the space bar.
 To access the game invenotry the player must press the "i" key.
+To equip an item, the player must double click the item they want.
+To unequip the item the player must double click on the item.

 ### **Abilities**
 In the game Toby will have 4 different abilities that will help him reach his objective.